yzhao062/anomaly-detection-resources/README.rst

 .. [#Yoon2020STARE] Yoon, S., Lee, J. G., & Lee, B. S., 2020.
 Ultrafast local outlier detection from a data stream with stationary region skipping.
 In Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 1181-1191)

+.. [#Yoon2021MDUAL] Yoon, S., Shin, Y., Lee, J. G., & Lee, B. S. (2021, June).
+Multiple dynamic outlier-detection from a data stream by exploiting duality of data and queries.
+In Proceedings of the 2021 International Conference on Management of Data (SIGMOD).

+.. [#Yoon2022ARCUS] Yoon, S., Lee, Y., Lee, J.G. and Lee, B.S., 2022, August.
+Adaptive Model Pooling for Online Deep Anomaly Detection from a Complex Evolving Data Stream.
+In Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (pp. 2347-2357).

 .. [#Yu2015Glad] Yu, R., He, X. and Liu, Y., 2015.
 GLAD: group anomaly detection in social media analysis. *ACM Transactions on Knowledge Discovery from Data (TKDD)*\ , 10(2), p.18.

 .. [#Yu2016A] Yu, R., Qiu, H., Wen, Z., Lin, C. and Liu, Y., 2016.
 A survey on social media anomaly detection. *ACM SIGKDD Explorations Newsletter*\ , 18(1), pp.1-14.